 Example Usage: E-commerce Company

 For an E-commerce company, ensuring accurate and consistent geographical data is crucial for logistics, shipping calculations, and regional compliance.
-The not_accepted_values
+The not_accepted_values test can be applied to the addresses table to validate the city column, ensuring it does not contain known incorrect city names that could disrupt shipping processes.

-column that should not include fictional or deprecated city names.
+Consider a scenario where the addresses table stores user shipping information, including a city column that should not include fictional or deprecated city names.

-table does not contain the values 'Gotham' or 'Metropolis', which are known to be fictional and therefore unacceptable for real shipping addresses.
+In this example, the not_accepted_values test ensures that the city column in the addresses table does not contain the values 'Gotham' or 'Metropolis', which are known to be fictional and therefore unacceptable for real shipping addresses.